-These are elements that we can mostly control, so it's important to understand each of them.
+These are elements that we can basically control, so it is very important to understand each of them.

-In this post, we will focus on formatting content.
-I'll give you some tactics on how to engage readers with the right post presentation.
+In this post, we will focus on content formatting.
+I will give you a few tactics on how to attract readers with the right post presentation.

-These will be the most relevant and frequent overlooked content formatting tips that can have a very big impact on the average time readers spend on your site.
+These will be the most relevant and often overlooked content formatting tips that can have a very big impact on the average time readers spend on your site.

 1. Pay attention to the width